Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 collapse_observations: true

-show_step_numbers: trueWeb Agent Trace Display renders browsing agent traces with full screenshots, SVG overlays showing click targets and input fields, and a filmstrip for quick navigation:
+show_step_numbers: trueWeb Agent Trace Display handles browsing agents: full screenshots, SVG overlays marking click targets and input fields, and a filmstrip for jumping around quickly:

 agentic: